danong/danong.github.io/_posts/2016-02-29-molecular-dynamics-simulation.md

 title: Molecular Dynamics Simulation
 ---

+I recently wrote a molecular dynamics simulation as a project for my simulations course.
 The Lennad-Jones potential is commonly used to model the interaction of between molecules.
-Molecules should be weakly attracted to each other from a distance but strongly repelled from each other when up close.
-This tutorial covers a simple way to simulate and display molecules.

-<iframe src="//giphy.com/embed/KJes8CXWKg2JO" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/KJes8CXWKg2JO">via GIPHY</a></p>
+<iframe src="//giphy.com/embed/KJes8CXWKg2JO" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<i> Example simulation </i>

 ## Prerequisites
 * Have Python 2.7 or greater installed